bondibox/tronsr-template/INTRO.md

 Every day, we will draw the greater of 50% of the Daily Contribution or 2% of the Payout Account from the Payout Account for the *Daily Payout Pool*, which is divided per-vote.
 The actual reward per vote is adjusted slightly for every voter based on their participation rate, and adjusted daily when actual payouts exceed the Payout Pool.

 In real terms, that means the payout pool will be about 40,000 TRX every day we win.
-If we lose, the daily payout pool will be 2% of the Payout Account.
-When the Payout Account has 2 Million TRX in it the Daily Payout will be the same whether we win or lose.
+If we lose, the daily payout pool will be 2% of the Payout Account Total.
+When the Payout Account Total equals 2 Million TRX the Daily Payout will be the same whether we win or lose.

 When the Payout Account has 4 million TRX in it, the Daily Payout Pool will be equal to the Daily Contribution and the Daily Payout will cap out at exactly 80% of node rewards, or about 80,000 TRX per day.